ScottLogic/blog/_posts/2026-04-29-Building-an-AI-Powered-Exploratory-Tester-Part-2.md

 This isn't a bug in Gemini; it's a fundamental tension in the design.
 The explorer's job is to poke at the application in adversarial ways, which means the data flowing back through tool results is exactly the kind of content safety filters are trained to flag.
 A page snapshot containing `'; DROP TABLE users; --` (which the agent itself typed into a form field) looks like a prompt injection attack to the safety layer.
 An error response containing a stack trace with internal paths looks like sensitive data exposure.
 The tool's own test behaviour triggers the model's defences.

 The engineering response is defensive: treat every LLM response as potentially incomplete.
 Null-coalesce all token metadata (`??
 0`), handle empty tool call arrays, retry on safety blocks, and never let a single malformed response crash a multi-hour run.
 Google's SDK issue tracker documents these edge cases (safety blocks returning incomplete metadata was a P1 bug), but even with SDK fixes, the underlying tension remains: exploratory and security testing will always generate content that sits close to safety filter boundaries.

-The practical split: **local models for prompt development** (is the new directive producing better behaviour? does the report format look right? is the agent exploring deeply enough?) and **cloud models for production runs** (Gemini 2.5 Flash is noticeably better at multi-step reasoning, creative data-driven connections, and following the full system prompt without losing track).
-The multi-provider architecture makes this a single env var change.
-But both need the same resilience layer underneath.

 ---